 Sodium is a soft, silvery-white metal that you might not think of when it comes to your health.
 But don’t let its straightforward appearance mislead you!
 Sodium is a crucial mineralA mineral is a naturally occurring, inorganic solid substance with a definite chemical composition and an orderly crystalline structure.
-Unlike vitamins, which are organic (made by living things), minerals come from the earth and don’t contain carbon as a main… Read More that acts like a tiny conductor in your body, helping maintain a delicate balance for many functions, including metabolismImagine your body as a bustling factory.
-In this factory, “metabolize” is the process of taking raw materials (like food) and transforming them into usable products (like energy).
-It’s the complex network of chemical reactions that sustains living things, ensuring… Read More.
+Unlike vitamins, which are organic (made by living things), minerals come from the earth and don’t contain carbon as a main component (think rocks like salt.)
+The Word “Mineral”: A Long… Read More that acts like a tiny conductor in your body, helping maintain a delicate balance for many functions, including metabolismMetabolism is the set of chemical processes that happen inside the body to keep it alive and working.
+Think of the body as a busy kitchen where food is turned into energy, building blocks, and waste.
+These processes break down food to release energy, build new cells, and remove unwanted… Read More.

 - Other Names: You might not hear many other everyday names for sodium.
 Scientists sometimes refer to it by its chemical symbol, Na.

 EtymologyEtymology is the study of the origin and history of words.
 It’s like detective work, tracing how words have changed over time and moved between languages.
-Think of it like this: • Words have a long history, just like old… Read More (Word OriginsWhat is an origin?
+Think of it like this: • Words have a long history, just like old family stories. • Etymology digs into those stories to see… Read More (Word OriginsWhat is an origin?
 An origin is the starting point, the place or source where something begins.
 It’s like the very first chapter in the story of that thing.
-Examples: • The origin of a river: Where the river first… Read More)
+Examples: • The origin of a river: Where the river first starts to flow, like from a spring or a melting… Read More)

 - The word “sodium” comes from the Neo-Latin word “natrium,” which likely stemmed from the Egyptian word for natron, a naturally occurring mineral compound rich in sodium.